 Description

-These refreshing bars capture the essence of summer with sweet watermelon, tart lime, and a perfect graham cracker topping—like sunshine in every bite.
+A refreshing twist on traditional fruit bars that captures the essence of summer with sweet watermelon, bright lime, and a simple graham cracker crust for the perfect warm-weather treat.

 Ingredients